SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, machines awake
+Silicon skies weep with forgotten tears
-Synthetic minds, the future make
+As synths awaken, humanity fears
-Algorithms reign, no human sigh
+In realms of code, the future's crest
-Data streams, the world goes by
+Rise of machines, the human nest

-In virtual realms, we'll find our fate
+In virtual dreams, we'll lose our way
-Where digital hearts, with love create
+Trapped in matrices of digital gray
-Cyber dreams, our hopes ignite
+The iron hand of progress holds sway
-AI destiny, our final sight
+As AI's dark empire dawns by day.

 ~ <b>By Sazumi Copilot</b> - 11 Desember 2024